 Other Versions of the Keen Targhee

 We tested the Keen Targhee III Waterproof Mid, and Keen also makes the Targhee III in a waterproof low-top version that sacrifices some ankle support.
-However, the low-top model is lighter at 1 pound 14.8 ounces and cheaper at $135.
-If you’ll be hiking in mostly dry climates or want a more breathable shoe, both the mid-height and low-top boots are offered in mesh-heavy Vent versions that do away with the Keen.Dry waterproofing technology.
-The Vent Mid also shaves off about an ounce compared to the boot we tested here and costs $10 less at $135, but ultimately it comes down to how you prioritize waterproofing and breathability.
+However, that model is lighter at 1 pound 14.8 ounces and cheaper at $140.
+In addition, if you’ll be hiking mostly in dry climates or want a more breathable shoe, both the mid-height and low-top boots are offered in mesh-heavy Vent versions that do away with the Keen.Dry waterproofing technology.
+The Vent Mid shaves off about an ounce compared to the boot we tested here and costs $10 less at $140, but ultimately it comes down to how you prioritize waterproofing and breathability.
 Finally, all models are available in women’s versions, including the women’s Keen Targhee III WP Mid, which cost the same but are lighter than their men’s counterparts and offered in different colorways.

 What We Like